 Detoxification Is Essential

-I strongly believe that supporting natural detoxification on a daily basis is critical in our modern industrialized world.
-This really starts with eating a clean diet, as the foods you eat (and avoid) can improve your gut health tremendously.
+I strongly believe supporting natural detoxification daily is critical in our modern industrialized world.
+This starts with eating a clean diet, as the foods you eat (and avoid) can improve your gut health tremendously.
 Also, stay hydrated with filtered water and follow the other steps above.
-Your health is in your hands.
+You have the power to improve your own health.